ufs-community/uwtools/docs/sections/user_guide/uw_yaml/rocoto_yaml.rst

      ...
    </task>

 where the ``attrs:`` section may set any of the Rocoto-allowed XML attributes.
-The ``<jobname>`` tag will, by default, use the same name, but may be overridden with an explicit ``jobname:`` key under the task.
+The ``<jobname>`` tag will, by default, use the same name but may be overridden with an explicit ``jobname:`` key under the task.

 The name of the task can be any string accepted by Rocoto as a task name (including additional underscores), but must contain the leading ``task_`` to be recognized as a task.

-``command:``: The command that will be run in the batch job.
+``command:`` -- The command that will be run in the batch job.

-``envars:``: Any number of key/value pairs defining bash variable names and their corresponding values, to be exported to the environment in which ``<command>`` will run, each rendered in XML like this:
+``envars:`` -- Any number of key/value pairs defining bash variable names and their corresponding values, to be exported to the environment in which ``<command>`` will run, each rendered in XML like this:

 .. code-block:: xml